James McGarry (footballer)

-James Robert McGarry (born 9 April 1998) is a New Zealand professional footballer who plays as a left-back for A-League club Central Coast Mariners.
+James Robert McGarry (born 9 April 1998) is a New Zealand professional footballer who plays as a left-back for Australian A-League Men club Brisbane Roar.

 Club career

 McGarry was scouted to attend the APFA academy in Christchurch from Dunedin in 2011.
-McGarry would have professional trials with Chelsea and Sheffield United.
-When the academy relocated to Wellington to come under the banner of the Wellington Phoenix Academy Director Jess Ibrom recruited McGarry to be part of the Wellington Phoenix academy.
+McGarry had professional trials with Chelsea and Sheffield United.
+When the academy relocated to Wellington to come under the banner of the Wellington Phoenix, Academy Director Jess Ibrom recruited McGarry to be part of the Wellington Phoenix Academy.

 Wellington Phoenix

 On 10 September 2015, McGarry joined Wellington Phoenix together with his countryman Logan Rogerson.

 On 10 May 2016, Wellington Phoenix released McGarry from his contract so he could gain game time at Wellington United during the winter.
 He then returned to play for the Wellington Phoenix, mainly appearing in their reserve team.

 Willem II

 Following the expiration of McGarry's contract at Wellington Phoenix, McGarry signed for Eredivisie club Willem II on a two-year contract, alongside fellow New Zealander Michael Woud.
 He was named in the starting eleven for the first game of the Eredivisie season against VVV-Venlo, playing 63 minutes before being substituted.